Life Alert Medical Alert System Price and Value in 2026

 Life Alert Mobile + GPS

 Life Alert’s Mobile + GPS device is a good option for those who want to take Life Alert’s monitoring on the go.
 It costs $20 per month to add the Mobile + GPS device to your Master Unit, which is around $20 to $30 cheaper than Medical Guardian’s monthly rates and Medical Alert’s prices for on-the-go systems.
 It will work wherever a GSM cell phone is available.
-Unlike their competitors that rely on a single big-name carrier such as AT&T or Verizon, Life Alert utilizes service from multiple carriers, so their system offers great coverage almost everywhere.
+Unlike their competitors, who rely on a single big-name carrier such as AT&T or Verizon, Life Alert utilizes service from multiple carriers, so their system offers great coverage almost everywhere.

 Taylor Shuman